osmarks/website/blog/london-cube.md

 [^11]: The original source is [Specification for Structural Steel Buildings](/assets/misc/aisc2022.pdf#page=108), I think.

-[^12]: It [has recently become possible](https://pmc.ncbi.nlm.nih.gov/articles/PMC8951216/) to produce them without these binders.
+[^12]: It [has recently become possible](https://pmc.ncbi.nlm.nih.gov/articles/PMC8951216/) to produce it without these binders.

 [^13]: While construction is progressing, it is massively overbudget and behind schedule, and has been descoped.